The End of a Era! G.I.Joe 1982-1994

 Yo Joe!

-Special thanks to all the amazing contributors of Joe's legacy throughout I have had the honor of knowing.
+Special thanks to all the amazing contributors of Joe's legacy throughout I have had the honor of meeting or corresponding with.

 .